phanumat/Documentation/code-review-guidelines.rst

 Before submitting your SmartApp or Device Handler, you should ensure that your code adheres to the guidelines documented here.
 Any code that does not adhere to these guidelines may be rejected.

-This document also serves as a collection of best practices for SmartThings development.
+This document also serves as a collection of best practices for PEA HiVE development.

 ----